The Head of State

 © Cour grand-ducale / Emanuele Scorcelletti

-Article 51 provides that the Grand Duchy is a parliamentary democracy.
+Article 2 provides that the Grand Duchy is a parliamentary democracy.
 The nation is the source of sovereign power.
-It is before its representatives that the Grand Duke takes the oath on acceding to the Throne ('I swear to observe the Constitution and the laws of the Grand Duchy of Luxembourg, to maintain national independence and the integrity of the territory, as well as public and individual liberties', Art.
-5 of the Constitution).
+It is beforethe representatives of the Chamber of Deputies that the Grand Duke takes the oath on acceding to the Throne ('I swear to observe the Constitution and to faithfully fulfil my constitutional duties’, Art.
+57 of the Constitution).

 The Grand Duke thus has a central and essential role: he is at the heart of the institutional system, while respecting the principle that 'the sovereign reigns but does not govern'.